Alternative Feeding Methods

 Baby feeding cups are inexpensive and easy to use.

-Disadvantages of Cup Feeding Babies
+Disadvantages of Cup-Feeding Babies

-A cup feeding newborn might learn to prefer the cup over breastfeeding.
+A cup-feeding newborn might learn to prefer the cup over breastfeeding.

-The danger of aspirating milk; the milk could go down the wrong way, into
+There is the danger of aspirating milk; the milk could go down the wrong way, into

-the lungs.
-This is why you need to be alert while doing this, as not to
+the lungs; this is why you need to be alert while doing this, as not to

 pour the milk down Baby’s throat.
 You must allow Baby to lap up the milk by him/herself.